An ice storm bears down on the Pacific Northwest as East and South battle bitter cold

 New York and Philadelphia ended a drought of sorts with enough snow falling for play in both cities.
 Five people were struck and killed by a tractor-trailer on Interstate 81 in northeastern Pennsylvania after they left their vehicles following a separate crash on slick pavement.
 Investigators were still determining the exact cause.

-Just after sunrise Wednesday, Patrick Sahr shoveled snow from his car and driveway in Buffalo after at least 18 inches of new snow fell overnight — on top of 3 feet over the weekend.
+Just after sunrise Wednesday, Patrick Sahr shoveled snow from his car and driveway in Buffalo after at least 18 inches (45.7 centimeters) of new snow fell overnight — on top of 3 feet (1 meter) over the weekend.

 “I just want to keep up with it,” he said during a lull.